Long Beach, California

 Veterans Memorial Stadium

-Also appearing were Long Beach Municipal Band, “The Rudells” (trampoline act)
+Also appearing were Long Beach Municipal Band, the Huntington Park Elks Lodge Motorcycle and Stunt corps, “The Rudells” (trampoline act)